Cray-HPE/docs-csm/024-LIVECD-VIRTUAL-ISO-BOOT.md

 So you may have actually booted from the Virtual ISO but the USB partition was still picked up automatically.

-A quick fix for this, other than wiping the USB, is to just relabel the partition with `e2label /dev/sdd3 cow-original`
+A quick fix for this, other than wiping the USB, is to just relabel the partition with `e2label /dev/sdd3 cow-original`.
+You can then verify labels with `lsblk -o name,mountpoint,fstype,label,size`.

+If you still run into problems it may be because the USB has a label of `CRAYLIVE` which can conflict with the boot order during early initrd startup.
+Unfortunately the only fix for this is to fully wipe the USB disk to remove the label `wipefs -af /dev/sdd`
 ### Corrupt File System
 On hela after time we saw some errors about a corrupt file system.
 Some examples are